Scholarships Available

 - Volunteer service and extracurricular activities

-One two-year renewable award to a graduating high school senior from Newaygo High School.
+To be awarded to a graduating high school senior from Newaygo High School

 - Demonstrates outstanding academic performance with a GPA of 3.75 or higher